• Skip to primary navigation

 1. While the crust is baking, you can get to work prepping your vegetables for the filling.
 Thinly slice your mushrooms, take care not to make them too thin or they'll just turn to mush when you cook them.
 Remove the seeds from your roma tomato before dicing it into even pieces, again making sure not to chop it too fine or it will disintegrate completely when you cook it.
 Finely dice your onion.
 Gently pinch the ends of the stems off of each spinach leaf, the quiche will have a nicer texture this way.
 Coarsely chop the spinach.
 Mince your garlic cloves, and your vegetables are all ready for you to start cooking!

 3. Make sure you've prepped all of your vegetables before getting started with the cooking process.
-Begin by heating 1 tbsp of coconut oil over medium heat.
+Begin by heating 1 tablespoon of coconut oil over medium heat.
 Add the onions and garlic and sauté for 1-2 minutes, or until the onion appear translucent but not browned.
-Add the mushrooms and tomatoes, season with 1/4 tsp of salt, and cook until most of the water has evaporated, approximately 7-8 minutes.
+Add the mushrooms and tomatoes, season with ¼ teaspoon of salt, and cook until most of the water has evaporated, approximately 7-8 minutes.
 Add the spinach and cook for 1 minute or until it wilts.

 4. Gently fold the cooked vegetables into the tofu filling mixture, mix until the ingredients are completely incorporated.